 COMPIEGNE, France (VN) — The 2018 edition of Paris-Roubaix will forever be remembered for Peter Sagan’s dramatic attack and long breakaway on the cobblestones.
 Most journalists or fans watched it on television or streamed it live on the internet.
-I saw the action from the windows of his car.
+I saw the action through the windows of a car.

 It’s also a long and intense day of up-close viewing of cycling’s hardest race:

 9:30 a.m.
 Sign-in starts early in Compiègne.
 Journalists, VIPs and race officials pile into a tent to load up on bad coffee and fresh croissants.
 There won’t be time to stop until we hit the velodrome nearly seven hours later.
 Cycling’s who’s who often show up for these big races.
 Erik Zabel elbows in here, Andrea Tafi stops by for a chat with former teammate Stefano Zanetti at the Astana bus.
 Riders disgorge from buses and push through crowds of fans to line up.
 It’s cold and many riders are wearing arm-warmers.
 Not Stijn Vandenbergh.
 The big Belgian cobble-basher doesn’t even wear cycling gloves.
 For Paris-Roubaix, only hard-men need apply.